 It has been determined that in the hospitality industry Food & Beverage Department is one of the biggest and most useful departments.
-This is commonly known by its initials as F&B. It grew out of simple origins: as people travelled from their homes, going about their business, they often had a need or desire to eat or drink.
+This is commonly known by its initials as F&B. It grew out of simple origins: as people traveled from their homes, going about their business, they often had a need or desire to eat or drink.
 Others were encouraged to meet this demand by supplying food and drink.
 As the interests of the public became more diverse, so too did the offerings of the food and beverage sector.

 The hotel/ restaurant industry is going through a period of unprecedented, irreversible change and will look very different in 2020 than it does today.
-To prepare themselves for the future competition, hotels will need to build an IT infrastructure that can support growing data-driven demands and handle new challenges around risk.
+To prepare themselves for future competition, hotels will need to build an IT infrastructure that can support growing data-driven demands and handle new challenges around risk.
 Meliá Hotels International, as one example, is committing more than $1 million over the next three years in technology and digital marketing expertise.
 Meanwhile, Accor has committed $225 million to a major digital transformation project.
 To compete, others must take action quickly or risk getting left behind.

 Where do you stand?